 It’s always easier to sell to an existing customer than it is to sell to a brand new customer.
 CRM makes it even easier by giving you tools to better understand your customers and the ability to develop very specific targeting criteria so the right people always get the messages and offers they’re most likely to respond to.

 The more you know about your customers, the easier it is to convince them to buy more.
 For example, if your business wants to target cannabis license holders in a specific state that use a certain point-of-sale software system, you can do it using the CRM and email marketing tools in the Cannabiz Media License Database.

 5. Increase Revenue with Cross-Sell and Upsell Opportunities

 CRM software provides you with a variety of automated communications opportunities that make it possible for you to send targeted upsell and cross-sell offers to your existing customers.

-You can set up a variety of cross-sell and upsell email marketing campaigns triggered by actions, such as when a customer purchases a specific product, or timing, such as when it’s a customer’s birthday.
+You can set up a variety of cross-sell and upsell email marketing campaigns triggered by actions, such as when a customer purchases a specific product, or triggered by timing, such as when it’s a customer’s birthday.

 6. Boost Employee Productivity

 Research from Salesforce shows that businesses using CRM software see sales increase by 29% while sales productivity jumps by 34% and sales forecast accuracy climbs by 42%.
 The reason is simple.
 When you have the right technology, you can automate processes and free up your employees’ time so they can focus on other tasks to boost your ROI.